 The sky darkens, light rain begins to fall as the wind picks up, and then it happens... a tornado siren starts it's familiar wail.
 Is this the real thing?
 And is the storm headed in your direction?
 Or could it be a false alarm that seemingly comes more often these days?
 You flip on the local news station and your trusted meteorologist is going "wall-to-wall" - but talking about a storm in another part of the viewing area.
 Or perhaps you are out at the park, or enjoying a ballgame, or otherwise occupied and don't have access to a TV or radio station.
 How will you know if this is the time you really SHOULD take cover?
 Introducing StormWatch+, the newest technology in mobile weather alerting from Cirrus Weather Solutions.

 What is StormWatch+?

 StormWatch+ is a unique, personalized service that puts the meteorologist in the palm of your hand by sending alerts to your smartphone or tablet whenever severe weather threatens your specific location.
 Combining storm-based warnings issued by the National Weather Service (referred to as polygons) and a user's precise location, alerts are sent only if their registered location is directly threatened.

 StormWatch+ keeps you from becoming "siren-weary" and "overwarned" by only alerting you if you are in the path of the storm.
 If sirens or your NOAA Weather Radio sound the alarm, but you do NOT receive a StormWatch+ alert, you are NOT in the NWS-warned area.* Though you should continue to pay close attention to a local weather source, the warning issued by the National Weather Service does not directly impact your location.
-This is what we call "peace of mind" and for less than the cost of a meal at your favorite fast casual restaurant, you can have that peace of mind for an entire year!
+This is what we call "peace of mind" and you can have it for less than the cost of a meal at your favorite fast casual restaurant!

 Why should I use StormWatch+?